ghga-de/milestones-docs/34-chinese-pangolin/technical_specification.md

     - IFRS: Deletes the file from permanent storage (IRS would be better, but IRS does not have the connection between outward-facing file_id and S3 file name)
     - IFRS: Delete file entry from its database
     - DCS: Delete file entry from its database
-    - IFRS: Send API Call to EKSS to delete the secret
+    - DCS: Send API Call to EKSS to delete the secret
-    - IFRS: Delete file from outbox
+    - DCS: Delete file from outbox
     - Both services: Publish confirmation event afterwards
 - The EKSS provides a new RESTful HTTP DELETE endpoint /sercets/{secret_id} that deletes the corresponding secret from vault.